inem/make-handbook/modern-make-handbook-en.md

 — "Looks like something is very wrong with your Make!” - he thinks.

-Original purpose of Make is to automate complex builds for C/C++ projects.
+The original purpose of Make is to automate complex builds for C/C++ projects.
 So, the semantics of `make test` assumes that `test` directory should be generated as a result.

-If such directory exists, Make assumes there's no need to execute anything.
-This is exactly what happened, since every Rails project has `test` directory.
+If such a directory exists, Make assumes there's no need to execute anything.
+This is exactly what happened since every Rails project has a `test` directory.

 To persuade Make, Bob has to add one magical rule to `Makefile`: